 Emma Eccles Jones College of Education and Human Services

-Supplemental Guidance for Faculty E-Dossier (Packet) Preparation Promotion from Associate Professor to Professor
+Supplemental Guidance for Pre-Tenure Faculty E-Dossier (Packet) Preparation

 Packet Preparation – General Comments

-- The goal is to not only document excellence/effectiveness, but also to show your professional trajectory over time with a clear focus on your trajectory since promotion to associate professor.
+- The goal is to not only document excellence/effectiveness, but also to show your professional trajectory over time.
 Incorporate your responses to challenges (research problems, course evaluations, new goals for courses, etc.) in appropriate sections of packet.

 - Openly address any gaps, inconsistencies, or shortcomings, providing underlying perspectives as appropriate.